SMcGregor199/shaynemcgregor.dev/daily-thoughts/thu-sep-22.md

 ## The Terminal

 You can remove old node modules and lock files through
-* `rm -rf node_modules package-lock.json` and you can reinstall them with the shorthand `npm i`
-1. But this isn't ideal for maintaining dev pairty across a team.
+- `rm -rf node_modules package-lock.json` and you can reinstall them with the shorthand `npm i` (But this isn't ideal for maintaining dev pairty across a team).